ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 <!-- show sprites with outline -->

-Taking a step further, I decided to incorporate some shading in the sprite's fill color.
-It's just another trick: I computed the gradient of the resulting sprite, shift the resulting matrix lower, and map the resulting values in a custom colormap.
-This then removes the flat-ness of the sprite's color and add a bit of dimension in its look.
-The effect looks more apparent if the color scheme is comprised of totally different colors!
+Taking a step further, I decided to incorporate shading in the sprite's fill color.
+I computed the gradient of the resulting sprite, shift the resulting matrix 1 pixel vertically, and map the resulting values in a custom colormap.
+This then removes the flat-ness of the sprite's color and add a bit of dimension to its look.
+The effect looks more apparent if the color scheme is comprised of different colors:

 <!-- show sprites with gradient (totally diff colors!) -->